-Overall, the data indicates that the communications structure does not have any impact on sale prices or marketability.
+Overall, the data indicates that the telecommunication tower has no impact on sale prices or marketability.

-EXHIBIT D
+EXHIBIT G

 GLOSSARY

 Absorption: The net effect of activity, which self corrects for lateral movement, renewals and change of space size.
 Activity is defined as the gross number of square feet on signed leases, which includes movement from space to space and expansions.